roshansivakumar/OasisNextSentimentAnalysis/README.md

-# OasisNextSentimentAnalysis - Sentiment Analysis applied to two fashion companies - Next and Oasis
+#Sentiment Analysis applied to two fashion companies - Next and Oasis

                                                          About The Project